erwstout/ginger/documentation/visibility-classes.md

 Ginger has a few visibility classes out of the box to help you hide or show elements based on viewport sizes.
 These sizes are determined by the variables set for `$medium-breakpoint` and `$small-breakpoint`.

 ## Available Classes
+- `hide` - hide element on all viewports
 - `lg-only` - only displays the element on large viewports (above `$medium-breakpoint`)
 - `md-only` - only displays the element on medium viewports
 - `sm-only` - only displays the element on small viewports